awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-enable-disable-scaling-policy.md

-# Disabling a Scaling Policy for an Auto Scaling Group<a name="as-enable-disable-scaling-policy"></a>
+# Disabling a scaling policy for an Auto Scaling group<a name="as-enable-disable-scaling-policy"></a>

 This topic describes how to temporarily disable a scaling policy so it won't initiate changes to the number of instances the Auto Scaling group contains\.
 When you disable a scaling policy, the configuration details are preserved, so you can quickly re\-enable the policy\.
 This is easier than temporarily deleting a policy when you don't need it, and recreating it later\.